Frequency theorem and inertial manifolds for neutral delay equations: Applications to delay equations of neutral type in

-which was used by R.~A.~Smith \cite{Smith1992}.
-In particular, our thery allows to unify his works on convergence theorems for periodic equations with delay and developments of the Poincar\'{e}-Bendixson theory (see \cite{Anik2020PB,Anikushin2020Geom}).
-We will show in Subsection \ref{SUBSEC: EquationsWithSmallDelays} that results of Yu.~A.~Ryabov , R.~D.~Driver and C.~Chicone \cite{Chicone2003} concerning the existence of $n$-dimensional inertial manifolds for delay equations in $\mathbb{R}^{n}$ with small delays can be obtained through the Smith frequency condition \eqref{EQ: DelaySmithCondition}.
+which was used by R.A.~Smith \cite{Smith1992,Smith1987OrbStab} (see also M.~Miklav\v{c}i\v{c} \cite{Miclavcic1991}).
+In particular, our thery allows to unify his works on convergence theorems for periodic equations with delay and developments of the Poincar\'{e}-Bendixson theory (see \cite{Anikushin2020Geom}).
+We will show in Subsection \ref{SUBSEC: EquationsWithSmallDelays} that certain results concerned with the existence of $n$-dimensional inertial manifolds for (neutral) delay equations with small delays can be obtained through the Smith frequency condition \eqref{EQ: DelaySmithCondition} and our theory from \cite{Anikushin2020Geom}.